Meet Hoda Katebi

 I was born in Oklahoma, USA but that could never be home.
 Home looks like the mountains of Iran and sounds like the Caspian Sea, but really is just wherever my family is all together.

-We read your blog pretty religiously and think it’s so important to discuss the politics of fashion.
+We read your blog VERY often and think it’s so important to discuss the politics of fashion.
 Do you mind explaining how fashion is political for our readers?

 Aw, thank you!
 Fashion is so deeply and inherently political.
 It literally frames how we present our bodies in a public space and therefore in and of itself reveals infinite information about how we identify and express our gender, culture, global influences, socioeconomic class, and oftentimes race and religion as well.
 No piece of clothing was created outside of the influences of the world that we live in, and therefore each piece of clothing represents something; a piece of history at the very least.
 On a broader level, where and who makes our clothing is also deeply political -- there is a reason why the majority of fast-fashion production and sweatshops exist in disenfranchised communities created largely by legacies of Western economic imperialism and domination.
 Apolitical fashion doesn’t exist.
 Sorry.